Burewala: History

-Burewala is situated on the Dehli Multan Road.
-Sutlej River crosses Burewala near the towns Kachi Pakki, Jamlera and Sahuka.
-Shrine of Haji Sher Dewan Chawli Mashaikh is also situated in Dewan Sahib at a distance of 18 km. from Burewala.
-Prior to its settlement, the area was a jungle which was later populated by the Dhuddi tribe of Rajput.
-When the Pakpattan canal started operating in this area, people started to settle in villages as agriculture developed, resulting in jungles being cut to make way for cultivation fields.
-As this area was in 'Eastern Canal Division' so it was named village no. 118/EB (EB = Eastern Barr).
-In the northern side of Burewala tehsil, there are still signs of an old water canal which is now called Sukh Bias.
+Burewala is situated on the Delhi–Multan Road.
+The Sutlej River crosses Burewala near the towns of Kachi Pakki, Jamlera, and Sahuka.
+The Shrine of Haji Sher Dewan Chawli Mashaikh is located in Dewan Sahib, approximately 18 km from Burewala.
+Before its settlement, the area was covered with jungle and was later inhabited by the Dhuddi tribe of Rajputs.
+With the operation of the Pakpattan Canal, agriculture began to flourish, leading to the establishment of villages and the clearing of jungles for cultivation.
+As this area was part of the 'Eastern Canal Division', it was designated as village no. 118/EB (EB = Eastern Barr).
+In the northern part of Burewala Tehsil, remnants of an old water canal still exist, now known as Sukh Bias.